 - identifying inconsistencies between awards and the National Employment Standards.

-To view a copy of our submission, visit the Fair Work Commission website .
+To view a copy of our submission, visit the Commission's website .

 Want to save this information for later?

 If you might need to read this information again, save it for later so you can access it quickly and easily.